vand3rlinden/vand3rlinden.github.io/content/post/arc-explained.md

 > _This blog post explains the role and benefits of ARC sealing._

 ARC (Authenticated Received Chain) is an email authentication protocol that preserves the authentication results of an email as it travels through multiple intermediaries, such as forwarding services.
+This allows your recipients to accept the ARC Seal from your relaying or intermediate server.

 Using ARC helps organizations handle the complexities of email authentication, especially when emails are forwarded.
 ARC involves multiple servers working together based on mutual trust.

-ARC ensures that legitimate emails are less likely to be marked as spam or rejected, while fraudulent emails are more easily identified and filtered out.
 In this blog post, we will explore the basics of ARC, how it works, and the benefits it provides.

 ## How ARC works
 ARC (Authenticated Received Chain) sealing is a way to help ensure the authenticity of email messages as they pass through various email servers.